aldopando/BellabeatCaseStudy/README.md

 1. 600–2999 MET-min/week (Low Risk Disease Reduction).

-- ***This is the largest group in the data with 18 users.
-Although they were involved in low physical activities, they not only achieved the minimum WHO recommendation, but they also were still gaining sustantial health benefits***.
+- ***Over third part (12 users) of the sample were involved in low-physical activities.
+They not only achieved the minimum WHO recommendation, but they also reduced their risk disease in a minimum percentage***.
-- ***12 users achieved in average 600-3000 MET-minutes/week***.
-- ***6 users achieved in average 3000-4000 MET-minutes/week***.

 2. 3000–4,000 MET-min/week (Significant Risk Disease Reduction).

-- ***A smaller but still substantial number of users are in the moderately-active group with 11 users in total.
-This group are not only gaining sustantial health benefits, but research shows the largest gains in disease prevention***.
+- ***A smaller but still substantial number of users were not only gaining sustantial health benefits, but research shows the largest gains in disease prevention.
+This group represents the 19.35% of the sample (6 users)***.
-- ***8 users are achieving in average 4000-6000 MET-minutes/week***.
-- ***3 users are achieving in average 6000-8000 MET-minutes/week***.

-4. ≥4,000 MET-min/week (High Risk Disease Reduction).
+3. ≥4,000 MET-min/week (High Risk Disease Reduction).

-- ***This is the smallest group with 2 users in total.
-There a big difference of almost 2000 MET-minutes/week between the user with more MET-minutes/week in moderately-active group with the user with less MET-minutes/week in the highly-active group***.
+- ***This is the largest group in the data with 13 users.
+Although this group gained a significant risk disease reduction, when the threshold of 4,000 MET-min/week is exceeded, the gradual risk reduction diminishes.
+This group represents the 41.94% of the sample.

-- ***The two users are not only achieving 8000 MET-minutes/week, but they are even reaching range between 9000-10000 MET-minutes/week***.
-- ***Research suggests that health gains above 8,000 MET-min/week are smaller.
-For example, the diabetes risk drops only slightly (0.6%) when increasing from 9,000 to 12,000 MET-min/week***.
+***Approximately 61.29% of the sample got the largest gains in disease prevention***.

 ---